vijayraavi/elasticsearch/API-Implementation.md

 	sp.Expect100Continue = false;
 	```

+	You can also set the static _Expect100Continue_ property of the _ServicePointManager_ class to specify the default value of this property for all subsequently created _ServicePoint_ objects.
 For more information, see the [ServicePoint Class](https://msdn.microsoft.com/library/system.net.servicepoint.aspx) page on the Microsoft website.

 - **Support pagination for requests that may return large numbers of objects**.